csound/manual/docs/opcodes/metrobpm.md

 category:Instrument Control:Sensing and Control
 -->
 # metrobpm
-Trigger Metronome with optional gate
+Trigger Metronome with optional gate.

 Generate a metronomic signal to be used in any circumstance an isochronous trigger is needed.